 I created this website to show you what I believe is the best possible way to get your start.

 Follow me and I promise you’ll find your way to Computer Vision, Deep Learning, and OpenCV enlightenment.

 You can Learn Computer Vision and Deep Learning.

 What most computer vision and deep learning courses and textbooks tell you simply isn’t true:

 - You don’t need pages of complex math equations.

 - And you certainly don’t need a degree in computer science or mathematics.

 All you need is basic programming experience and a willingness to learn.

-And yes, there is a time and place for theory — but that’s certainly not when you’re first getting started.
+And yes, there is a time and place for theory — but it’s certainly not when you’re first getting started.

 You’re stuck.
 So was I.